-The net worth of ‘Selling Sunset’ cast members that run into millions
+The Net Worth of ‘Selling Sunset’ Cast Members That Run Into Millions

 Amanza Smith

 A former model and interior designer who decked up homes, Smith is a licensed real estate agent, working with the others at The Oppenheim Group.
 Her background has helped her grow in her current role, despite being relatively new in the field of selling properties.
-It is because of this reason that her net worth is estimated at around USD 1 million.
+It is because of this reason that her net worth is estimated at around USD 1 million (over INR 8 crore).
 It is believed that she continues to take up interior design projects besides selling on Selling Sunset.

 Chelsea Lazkani